 Specific Phobia of Vomiting Study

-Update: The study has been completed.
+Update: The study has been completed and research published.
+Thank you for your interest.

 Lori Riddle-Walker is conducting a research study on Specific Phobia of Vomiting (SPOV).
 SPOV is also known as emetophobia.
 This study is a randomized controlled trial (RCT) of cognitive behavioral therapy treating SPOV.
 The treatment is based upon the current research, both survey and case studies, including the work of David Veale, MD, a London-based psychiatrist who specializes in emetophobia, obsessive compulsive disorder, body dysmorphic disorder, health anxiety, and depression.